Frequently Asked Questions

 What does a typical session look like?

 The initial session is about an hour and we will discuss your diet and medical history, lifestyle, sleep, stress, your schedule and more.
 Follow ups are typically around 50 minutes where we will check in and build upon your goals and make any changes as needed.
 At the end of each session we will set about 2-3 goals to focus on.

 I currently do not take insurance and am fee for service.
 I can provide a superbill at the end of sessions to submit to insurance for possible reimbursement.
 Reimbursement rates vary depending on your insurance company.

 Yes, on a case by case basis.
 Please contact me for more information

 I would prefer meeting from the comfort of my home.
 Do you offer virtual appointments?

 I do!
 This allows for appointment flexibility and being able to meet if you travel frequently for work.

 How often do we meet and for how long?

 This depends on each person!
-In the beginning we typically meet every week to two weeks to begin making progress.
-From there we can decrease or increase appointments as needed.
-How long we meet for varies depending on individual needs and is something we will stay in touch about as we move forward with appointments.
+I offer weekly or biweekly subscriptions, full day intensive programs and a la carte sessions to use as needed.
+In the beginning we typically meet every week to two weeks to begin making changes.
+From there we can decrease or increase appointments depending on your progress and goals.
+Subscriptions are a 3-month commitment and after that appointment frequency varies depending on individual needs.

 How do I make an appointment?